florath/rmtoo/Readme.txt

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-rmtoo checks the given set of requirments and optionally outputs LaTeX source and a requirments dependency graph.
+rmtoo reads in and checks the given set of requirments and optionally outputs a wide range of different artifacts.

 To run rmtoo, first set the PYTHONPATH to the directoy where everything was unpacked.
 (Sourcing the 'setenv.sh' from the current